 Instructions

-• Preheat the oven to 450°F. Spray a large baking sheet with cooking spray or line with parchment paper or foil.
+• Preheat the oven to 400°F. Spray a large baking sheet with cooking spray or line with parchment paper or foil.

 • Prepare the sauce: In a large skillet or saucepan, combine soy sauce, brown sugar, water, pineapple juice, garlic, ginger, and orange zest.
-Whisk together over medium heat until sugar has dissolved.
+Whisk together over medium heat just until sugar has dissolved.
+DO NOT over-reduce or the sauce will become salty!

-• Stir together cornstarch and cold water, then add to the teriyaki sauce.
-Simmer the sauce until thickened, about 5 minutes.
+• Stir together cornstarch and cold water until there are no lumps, then add to the teriyaki sauce.
+Simmer the sauce until thickened, about 3-4 minutes.
+Taste sauce halfway through to ensure it doesn't over reduce and become too salty.

 • Prepare either white or brown rice.

-• While rice is cooking, add cooked meatballs into the teriyaki sauce, and gently stir, not to break up the meatballs until they are well coated.
-Allow to simmer for a few minutes, then serve over rice.
+• Stir together the sauce and the meatballs until they are well coated.
+Allow to simmer for 5 minutes, then serve over rice.

 • Top with fresh chopped green onions and enjoy!